SpikeInterface/spikeinterface-gui/README.md

-This is a cross platform interactive viewer to inspect the final results and quality of any spike sorter supported by spikeinterface (kilosort, spykingcircus, tridesclous, moutainssort, yass, ironclust, herdinspikes, hdsort, klusta...)
+This is a cross platform interactive viewer to inspect the final results and quality of any spike sorter supported by spikeinterface (kilosort, spykingcircus, tridesclous, mountainssort, yass, ironclust, herdingspikes, hdsort, klusta...)

 This interactive GUI offer several views that dynamically refresh other views.
 This allows us to very quickly check the strengths and weaknesses of any sorter output.